-Subsequently, Tan et.al reported [127] the first fractional-order photonic based RF differentiator that operated directly on the RF signal, rather than the complex optical field.
-It was based on a 49-GHz-FSR Kerr micro-comb source, which provided a large number of comb lines (80 in the C band), resulting in a broad operation bandwidth of 15.49 GHz.
-By programming and shaping the comb lines according to calculated tap weights, reconfigurable arbitrary fractional orders ranging from 0.15 to 0.9 were demonstrated.
+Recently, [127] Tan et.al reported the first fractional-order photonic RF differentiator that operates directly on the RF signal rather than the complex optical field.
+It was based on a record-low 49-GHz-FSR Kerr micro-comb source, which provided a large number of comb lines (80 in the C band), resulting in a broad operation bandwidth of 15.49 GHz.
+By programming and shaping the comb lines according to the calculated tap weights, reconfigurable arbitrary fractional orders ranging from 0.15 to 0.9 were demonstrated.
 System demonstrations of real-time fractional differentiation of Gaussian input pulses were also performed.
-The good agreement between theory and experiment confirmed this approach as an effective way to implement high-speed reconfigurable fractional differentiators with reduced footprint, lower complexity, and potentially lower cost.
+The good agreement between theory and experiment confirmed that this approach as an effective way to implement high-speed reconfigurable fractional differentiators with reduced footprint, lower complexity, and potentially lower cost.

-The success of the differentiator resulted from both the use of soliton crystals combined with the low FSR of 48.9 GHz, resulting in 80 wavelengths, or taps in the C-band.
-The successful results stemmed from the soliton crystal's extremely robust and stable operation and generation and as well as its much higher intrinsic efficiency, all of which are enabled by an integrated CMOS-compatible platform.
-A key advantage of that work was the large number of taps provided by the micro-combs.
-The relationship between the number of taps and the performance of the fractional differentiator was investigated.
-Figure 14 shows the transfer function of the fractional differentiator for six different orders.
-As can be seen, the operational bandwidth of the differentiator-within which the slope coefficients of the simulated and ideal amplitude responses match closely-increases with the number of taps.
-Figure 15 (a) shows that the number of taps is critical to the operation bandwidth of fractional differentiators, which is manifested experimentally for the fractional order = 0.45 (Figs. 15 (b) and (c)).
-When the number of taps is increased to 27, the bandwidth of the fractional differentiator reached 15.49 GHz, occupying > 91% of the Nyquist band.
-In the experiment, up to 29 combs lines were employed to generate the taps.
-To increase the number of taps, the optical signal-to-noise ratio, which was subject to the optical amplifiers' noise, should be optimized.
-The shaped comb spectra are shown in Fig. 16.
-The optical power for each comb line matched the designed tap coefficients, verifying the success of our comb shaping procedure.
-The transmission response of the fractional differentiator was characterized using a VNA.
+The success of the differentiator resulted from both the use of soliton crystals combined with the low FSR of 48.9 GHz, that generated over 80 wavelengths, or taps, in the C-band.
+The performance of the system was greatly aided by the soliton crystal's extremely robust and stable operation, ease of initiation and generation and as well as its much higher intrinsic efficiency, all of which are enabled by the integrated CMOS-compatible platform.
+The relationship between the number of taps and the performance of the fractional differentiator was also investigated.
+Figure 14 shows the theoretical transfer function of the fractional order differentiator for six different orders and for varying numbers of taps, compared to the ideal theoretical results.
+As can be seen, the operational RF bandwidth of the differentiator - within which the slope coefficients of the simulated and ideal amplitude responses match closely-increases with the number of taps.
+Figure 15 (a) shows that the number of taps is critical to the operational bandwidth for fractional differentiators, which is evident in the experimental results for the fractional order of 0.45 (Figs. 15 (b) and (c)).
+When the number of taps was increased to 27, the bandwidth of the fractional differentiator reached 15.49 GHz, equivalent to over 91% of the Nyquist band.
+In the experiments, up to 29 comb lines were employed to generate the taps.
+To increase the number of taps, the optical signal-to-noise ratio, which was subject to the optical amplifiers' noise, would need to be increased.

+The shaped comb spectra used to generate the derivatives are shown in Fig. 16, where it is evident that the optical power for each comb line matched the designed tap coefficients well..
+The transmission frequency response of the fractional differentiator was characterized with a VNA.
 The power response of the differentiator showed a bandwidth ranging from DC to 15.49 GHz.
-As shown in Fig. 17, the range of fractional orders was due to the close agreement between theory and experimental in terms of the slope coefficients of the power response and phase shift in the phase response.
-The performance of the fractional differentiator was further verified using a baseband RF Gaussian pulse generated by an arbitrary waveform generator featuring an FWHM of ~200 ps (Fig. 18).
+As shown in Fig. 17, the range of fractional orders that the system was able to achieve was a result of the close agreement between theory and experimental in terms of the slope coefficients of the power response and phase shift in the phase response.
+Figure 18 shows the time domain performance of the fractional differentiator for all orders, using a baseband RF Gaussian pulse with a FWHM of ~200ps (Fig. 18) as the input signal, generated by an arbitrary waveform generator.
 The good agreement with theory reflects the range of orders that are achievable with our approach to realizing a reconfigurable fractional differentiator.